Can a bank issue a credit card without my permission?

 The bottom line

 A bank cannot create a credit card account for you without your express permission.
-In case you get a card you did not sign up for, you should contact the issuer and ask them to close the account.
+In case you get a card you did not sign up for, you should contact the issuer and ask it to close the account.
 Don’t use the card if you don’t want to be held responsible for it.

 You should also put in a complaint about the issuer with the CFPB if you want to alert the authorities.
 If you get a card you didn’t apply for, it could also be a sign of fraud that you should look into further.